OneClickAction/TikTok-Captcha-Solver/README.md

 # TikTok Captcha Solver
-This project automates the login process on TikTok using Selenium WebDriver.
+This project automates the login process on TikTok using Selenium or Playwright.
 It also includes functionality to handle captchas using the `ocacaptcha` library.

 ## Features